appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 #### SELinux

-You must use the same SELinux mode on the Appcircle private server and the Appcircle DMZ server.
+You must use the same SELinux mode on the Appcircle server and the Appcircle DMZ server.

 You can check the SELinux mode with the command below.